Trading Mindset – Your Purpose for Trading Affects Your Results

-Our purpose for trading affects our trading mindset, our performance, and likely has a lot to do with our outlook in life overall.
-The lure of trading one’s own money, working from home for a few hours a day, and a making lots of money attracts all types of people…after all, this is an alluring prospect!
+Our purpose for trading affects our trading mindset, our performance, and likely has a lot to do with our outlook on life overall.
+The lure of trading one’s own money, working from home for a few hours a day, and making lots of money attracts all types of people…after all, this is an alluring prospect!

-Yet many begin to trade as a way to get rich quick, with the thinking that “If I could just make a millions bucks, then I can finally relax, sit on a beach somewhere….”
+Yet many begin to trade as a way to get rich quick, with the thinking that “If I could just make a million dollars, then I can finally relax, sit on a beach somewhere….”
 While trading can provide the resources and time to do things you enjoy, approaching any endeavor with the expectation that it will allow you to “stop” or “quit” is unlikely to produce fruitful results.
 If your real goal is to make some money and then stop, do you think you are really motivated to put in the work (A LOT of work) to become successful in the first place?

 In The Way of the Superior Man, David Deida opens with a powerful chapter, meant to cut through the bullshit that we often feed ourselves about life.
-While the book is not aimed at traders, trading the financial markets is a condensed version of life; tendencies, personality traits and biases are brought sharply into focus.
+While the book is not aimed at traders, trading the financial markets is a condensed version of life; tendencies, personality traits, and biases are brought sharply into focus.
 Those who realize this, and are able to adjust their behavior, are likely to succeed.

 Stop Hoping for a Completion of Anything in Life